-Zoetica hails as a painter, co-founder of Coilhouse Magazine, photographer and cosmonomad.
-Born in Moscow of Russian and Uighur descent, I was raised by a troupe of gypsy scientists from space, who sold me to an American technological research facility in 1992.
-After a daring escape I graduated from the LA County High School for the Arts and retreated for study into the underground atelier of much-revered style guru Madame Von Kuntzertag.
+Zoetica hails as an artist, co-founder of Coilhouse Magazine, photographer and cosmonomad.
+Born in Moscow of Russian and Uighur descent, she was raised by a troupe of gypsy scientists from space, who sold her to an American research facility in 1992.
+After a daring escape, she graduated from the LA County High School for the Arts and retreated to study into the underground atelier of the much-revered style guru, Madame Von Kuntzertag.
 This was followed by a brief stint at the School of the Art Institute of Chicago.
-I've traveled the world, gathering art and fashion expertise and am thrice certified as official Finesse Monitor to the Khan throne.
-I scheme & work on an excess of projects while residing in a secret Angel City den surrounded by mannequins, paint fumes & a nano-companion named Micron.
-Clint Catalyst isn't opposed to the notion of long walks on the beach, though he's more prone to ADD-addled romps on short tangents...the sum of which, to be fair, has been known to result in an "overshare" of T.M.I. proportions.
-One might even go so far as to dismiss this hyper-hyphenated individual as the epitome of "tl;dr", but Catalyst is a proponent of the inverse, as opined by FlowersInMidgar.
-Bearing that in mind, this author, actor, spoken word performer, editor, multi-media artist, event host, style assassin, fashion collaborator, red carpet commentator, public nuisance, poet and 'uberstar' summarizes his fascination with the subtleties of language—as well as the communicative power of appearance—through his statement that "The pen may be mightier than the sword, but a sharp outfit can slaughter an entire room in one fell swoop."
-To peruse his latest visual antics and experiments in semantics, visit Clint Catalyst Dot Com.
+She’s traveled the world, gathering art and fashion expertise and is thrice certified as official Finesse Monitor to the Khan throne.
+She schemes & works on an excess of projects while residing in a secret Northern California den with my elf-husband and a nano-companion named Micron.